 During the dry season from November to April, the west coast beaches, including White Beach, are calm and best for swimming, while the more windy east coast beaches are best for wind and kite surfing.
 During the rainy season, from June to October, this is reversed.

-Here's a selection of the best beaches in Boracay…
+A selection of the best beaches in Boracay, include…

 Boracay’s White Beach is almost as well known for its party image as it is for the sugar-white sand that gives it its name.
 The beachfront and area immediately inland is crowded with shops, restaurants, bars and nightclubs – the place to party-on until the wee-hours.